Cold self-lubrication of sliding ice: Abstract

 \section{Abstract}

-\textbf{The low kinetic friction observed between ice or snow and numerous counterbodies is commonly attributed to a thin interfacial water layer~\cite{Rosenberg2005PT,Dash2006RMP,Baran2022PNAS}, which is believed to exist because of pressure melting~\cite{Thompson1860PRSL}, surface melting~\cite{Faraday1859LEDPM, Slater2019NRC}, or friction-induced heating~\cite{Bowden1939PRSA}.
-However, even the currently leading theory of frictional melting keeps being challenged, for example, due to the lack of detectable warming of snow surfaces under a rotating slider at $-7^\circ$C temperature and $1$~m/s sliding velocity despite high temporospatial resolution~\cite{Lever2017JG}.
-Here we present molecular simulations of ice interfaces that reveal that ice surfaces liquefy readily without melting thermally but rather by displacement-driven amorphization, normal-stress gradients, and tensile in-plane stress.
-Yet, friction coefficients below 0.01, as observed during the sliding of hydrophobic solids over ice~\cite{Ovaska2018TI}, appear possible only when the counterfaces are smooth and allow water to slip past them.
-Our findings provide fundamental guidelines on how to optimize ice friction and challenge experimentalists to measure the surface temperature of ice and snow at minute scales and with unprecedented speed.}
+The low kinetic friction between ice and numerous counterbodies is commonly attributed to an interfacial water layer, which is believed to originate from pre-existing surface water or from melt water induced by high contact pressures or frictional heat.
+However, even the currently leading theory of frictional melting appears to defy direct experimental verification.
+Here we present molecular simulations of ice interfaces that reveal that ice surfaces liquefy without melting thermodynamically but predominantly by cold, displacement-driven amorphization.
+Despite effective self-lubrication, very small ice friction is found to require water to slip past a hydrophobic counterface -- or an excess amount of water, produced by, e.g., extreme sliding velocities.